rigdev/docs/docs/cluster/manage-admin-users.md

 </TabItem>
 </Tabs>

-Exchange the `user-id` with the id of your user.
-If you don not know, [fetch your users](/cluster/manage-admin-users#fetching-admin-users) and copy the id.
+Exchange the `user-id` with the ID of your user.
+If you do not know, [fetch your users](/cluster/manage-admin-users#fetching-admin-users) and copy the id.